Bachelor of Arts in Art

 Art Focus10

-In consultation with their faculty advisor, students complete 10 advanced level credits in one focus area.
+In consultation with their faculty advisor, students complete 10 advanced level credits in one or two focus areas.
 400-level courses can be repeated for credit.

 Ceramics